fmaymone/timeslot-api/doc/api/v1/slots/get_all_tagged_users_of_a_slot.markdown

 ### GET /v1/slots/:id/user_tags

-returns a list of user ids which was tagged to this slot.
+returns a list of user ids which are tagged to this slot.

 returns 404 if ID is invalid